Luminir/IOT-automate-cucumber-growing-project/README.md

 <details>
 <summary><strong style="font-size: 15px;">flaskapp/serviceAccountKey.json</strong></summary>
 <br>
-This can downloaded from your Firebase Settings, it looks like this:
+This can be downloaded from your Firebase Settings, it looks like this:
 <br>

 ```bash